zhangchi233/processing_cityjson/README.md

+# notice: exe and output is in build file
 # processing_cityjson
 processing CityJSON calculate the volume, area, rough index and so on processed file use cjio to convert them into correct format, so no need to worry lod/format issues